 What you should do is to get a quote for the entire work, with the specific measurements of the bathroom.
 Based on this quote, choose the products that you like, and analyze how much you would actually spend in the end.
 You might be surprised to find out that it doesn’t exceed the initial budget.
 In case that it does, consider the amount and determine the things you can change for similar options.
 This way you respect your budget while covering all your exigencies as well.
 Logically, this involves a little more effort, but the result is much more satisfying.

 May we suggest you prepare this plan A, plan B before you contact a professional so that you have the other option ready and you don’t have to go back and research and keep people pressuring you.
 We always say that the home renovation road will always be as smooth as your preparation for it.

-Last, but surely not least, this point is of utmost importance.
-In any work of construction or renovation, you need to surround yourself with good and qualified professionals (architects, decorators, general contractors, electricians, plumbers…) which can help you execute the work in the best way, avoiding as many design mistakes as possible.
+Last, but surely not least important, is this point.
+In any work of construction or renovation, you need to surround yourself with good and qualified professionals (architects, decorators, general contractors, electricians, and plumbers) who can help you execute the work in the best way, avoiding as many bathroom design mistakes as possible.

 Please do some research on your prospects, but you can start by following these three tips:

-We’re not saying this is easy, but avoiding these bathroom remodel mistakes is achievable by doing your homework.
+We’re not saying this is easy, but avoiding these bathroom design mistakes is achievable by doing your homework.
 It takes time, but look at it as an investment.
-The more you plan and research, the greater satisfaction you’ll enjoy.
+The more you plan and research, the greater the satisfaction you’ll enjoy.